The Five Stages of Grief in Business

 Depression.

-When that doesn’t work, depression sets in: "What are we going to do now?"
-There is no way I can survive” We are doomed - I might as well fold the business.”
+When that doesn’t work, depression sets in: “What are we going to do now?
+There is no way I can make it through this.”
+“Maybe it’s time to shut down.”

 Acceptance.